This page will be updated at the beginning of every half term. For weekly/day to day updates please see Class Dojo

 This term, Miss Martin's class will be learning the Ukulele, taught by an external provider.
 Miss Martin will then teach the lesson to Mrs Clarke's class.

-Throughout Spring 1, we will be focusing on staying safe when online.
+Throughout Spring 1, we will be learning about spreadsheets.
 Below are the objectives we will cover.